Visualization

 Data Structure

-The classes ChemData
+The classes ChemData, ReactionRegistry and

 store the data about all applicable reactions,